okry1123/MvpDaggerTest/README.md

 # MvpDaggerTest
-A Weather board sample App with MVP structure and use Dagger for dependency injection.
+A sample App with MVP structure and use Dagger for dependency injection.

 # Branches
 -Branch master is a base MVP app without using Dagger.